 - Sustainably fished and grown

 Animal protein is vital for our kitties, and they need an abundance of it to thrive.
-Scientific research backs organic and free-range farming because meat from free-range animals contains significantly less fat and more protein.
+Scientific research backs free-range farming because meat from free-range animals contains significantly less fat and more protein.

 Carbon footprint of the production process explained

 A carbon footprint is the total amount of greenhouse gases (carbon dioxide and methane) generated by someone’s actions.
 In terms of the carbon footprint of cat food production, there are a lot of aspects to consider, such as the following: